Simulation-Software-Engineering/homepage/docs/course-content.md

 layout: page
 title: Course content
 description: >-
-    Information about course, exercise and lab content
+    Information about the course content
 ---

 ## Lecture and lab assignments